Psychological Distress Triggered by TMJ Dysfunction

 There is a strong relationship between stress and the development of chronic TMJ.
 A TMJ associated mood disorder is treatable.

 Temporomandibular disorders or TMD refers to an orofacial pain condition in which pain and discomfort affect the temporomandibular joint, the related jaw muscles, or the adjoining tissue components.
 It can be challenging to remain positive during the treatment when suffering with face, head, or neck chronic pain and its associated limitations.
 Understanding the correlation between TMJ and psychological distress or TMJ and anxiety can help a person deal with TMJ pain better.
-First, let’s gain a definition and the basic concepts of what is psychological distress triggered by TMJ dysfunction.
+First, let’s gain a definition and the basic concepts of what psychological distress triggered by TMJ dysfunction.

 What is TMJ Dysfunction?